Stuart-Mouse/Stuart-Mouse.github.io/Game/notes.md

 reorganize game update/render loops so that we can just do a straightforward update/render when aiming for a fixed framerate

-### TODO

-Organize resources:
-    simplify audio loading

 Interfaces / modularizing
     tilemaps?
     move vector/rect stuff to utils module?
+    simple animator can be its own module, probably or at least be moved into utils look over utility.jai and maybe move stuff elsewhere

+Consider breaking Utils module into separate modules
+    will require setting up a new directory for my own modules, separate from main jai/modules folder

+Use simple animator for ui handles' clips

+Create persistent IDs for other resources:
+    tilesets        - just use a static string color palettes  - uuid or short string?

-DONE: Make IO Data work for polymorphic structs probably also write some remapping helpers for static string and fixed array
+DONE: Make IO Data work for polymorphic structs
+DONE: probably also write some remapping helpers for static string and fixed array

 need to implement serialization for implicit derefence on struct member access
     probably already works actually, but need to test

-attach entity to entity
+## Various TODO Items

 tile entity collision

 add big fireball entity
     also change existing fireball graphics

-implement tempo control on entities and level
-    should affect entity speed and acceleration

 switches/levers
     will use some Static_String ID to identify player can interact using some button
     can switch entities  and tiles between inactive/active state entities and tiles define what group they belong to via this id should also be definable at the level of entity group instead of individual entity

+create some level_with_info struct similar to Game.active_level's contents and use this in place of context.current_level
+    so we can say, context.level.layout or context.level.info, etc

+make convenience functions to create and append Render_Commands to a given array.

+world_to_screen functions in context?
+    could add such function pointers to the simp renderer context so that game/editor can push these useful functions at beginning of update routine or maybe these transformations should just be set in the general render transform... (probably this)

 ## Editor UI Refactoring

 got most of the exisitn functionality working in the new system